Selling a House ‘As Is’ in Tennessee

 How much will you make from an as-is home sale?

-In addition, investors are often willing to cover a seller’s closing costs which can add up to around 1%-3% of the sale price.
-HomeLight’s net proceeds calculator can help run through some possible selling scenarios and estimating your take-home pay.
+In addition, investors are often willing to cover a seller’s closing costs, which can add up to around 1% to 3% of the sale price.
+HomeLight’s net proceeds calculator can help run through some possible selling scenarios and estimate your take-home pay.

 Ready to sell your house in Tennessee?